arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/09.image-flashing/content.md

 If you have followed the [**Flashing Mode without Carrier** method](#flashing-mode-without-carrier) to flash a factory or custom image, the `uuu` command should be active and waiting to connect with the board.

-While the process is active, please unplug and reconnect the USB-C® cable powering the Portenta X8 to allow entering the programming mode of the boot sequence.
+While the process is active, please unplug and reconnect the USB cable powering the Portenta X8 to allow entering the programming mode of the boot sequence.
 It should trigger the standing-by `uuu` task to run the flash process.

 When the flashing operation is finished, you should see a similar result as the following figure: